Different Types of Child Abuse:

 - intercourse; and

-Contrary to popular belief, the perpetrator of sexual abuse is not the stranger of myths; they are usually someone that is known to the child.
+Contrary to popular belief, the perpetrator of sexual abuse is not the stranger of myths; they are usually someone the child knows.
 Effects are numerous and can be long-term.
 They range from depression and low self-esteem to posttraumatic stress disorder, and multiple personality and borderline syndromes.

 Frequency and duration have been identified to mediate the effects of the abuse; longer duration and higher frequency have been correlated with greater trauma.5